zidaneNS/buskita_be/README.md

    * schedule only have one bus.
    * schedule only have one route.
    * schedule contains date, route, bus, and closed or not.
-   * if schedule date equals to 1 hour from now then schedule automatically deleted.
+   * if schedule date equals to 1 hour before now then schedule automatically deleted.
    * schedule can closed by co or co leader.

 3. Route